ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 | 3X-Large       | 64                  | 64               |
 | 4X-Large       | 128                 | 128              |

 *It is possible for users to script warehouses of size up to 5XL.
 4XL is the maximum size when creating warehouses from the Web UI.
-If a warehouse of size greater than 5XL is required, the customer will need to work with the Snowflake Sales Team.*
+If a warehouse of size greater than 5XL is required, you will need to work with the Snowflake Sales Team.*

-Warehouses can be resized at any time with no latency.
+Warehouses can be resized at any time with no downtime or performance degradation.
 Any queries already running against the warehouse will complete using the current resource levels.
 Any queued and new queries will use the newly provisioned resource levels.

 By default, Snowflake will automatically suspend an unused warehouse after a period of time.
 Similarly, Snowflake will automatically resume a warehouse when a query using it is submitted and the warehouse is the current warehouse for the session.